Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Multigraph -Cut

 Here we assume $d \geq 1$ is a fixed integer.
 As $d$-cut is a generalisation of {\sc Matching Cut} to preserve such a relationship between {\sc Multigraph Matching Cut} and {\sc Multigraph $d$-Cut} we say a multigraph $G$ admits a $d$-cut if and only if $G$ can be partitioned into two sets such that each vertex has at most $d$ edges across the cut.

-\begin{proposition} {\sc Multigraph $d$-Cut} is polynomial time solvable on graphs of bounded treewidth. \end{proposition} \begin{proof} Where $d$ is a fixed integer, {\sc $d$-Cut} can solved in polynomial time on graphs of bounded treewidth.
-To show the same for {\sc Multigraph $d$-Cut}, let $G$ be a multigraph we will construct a graph $G'$ with at most a polynomial number of additional vertices and a $d$-cut if and only if $G$ has a $d$-cut.
-If an edge has multiplicity $\geq d+1$ both endpoints must be the same side of the cut.
-We remove redundant edges such that the maximum multiplicity of any edge in the graph is $d+1$.
-For an edge $u,v$ with multiplicity $m \geq 2$ we add $m-1$ new vertices to $G'$ forming a clique of size $m+1$ with $u$ and $v$.
-This simple graph has at most a polynomial number of additional vertices and so {\sc Multigraph $d$-Cut} is also polynomial time solvable on graphs of bounded treewidth. \end{proof}
+\begin{proposition} {\sc Multigraph $d$-Cut} is polynomial time solvable on every graph class of bounded treewidth. \end{proposition} \begin{proof} When $d$ is a fixed integer, {\sc $d$-Cut} can solved in polynomial time on graph classes of bounded treewidth \cite{GS21}.
+To show the same for {\sc Multigraph $d$-Cut}, for any multigraph $G$, we will construct a simple graph $G'$ such that $|V(G')| = |V(G)|(2d+1)$ and $G'$ has treewidth at most $(2d+1)(\mathit{tw}(G)+1)-1$, where $\mathit{tw}(G)$ was the treewidth of $G$.
+We first note, if $G$ contains some edge with multiplicity at least $d+1$, then both endpoints must be the same side of the cut, that is we may remove redundant edges such that every edge in $G$ has multiplicity at most $d+1$.